AJ-Gonzalez/rxgemini/README.md

 Then press `y` to confirm.

 Yay!
-You have now set up RX Gemini for your project, you can read below on how to customize your configuration, or skip to to the [link](#using-rx-gemini)
+You have now set up RX Gemini for your project, you can read below on how to customize your configuration, or skip to the [Using RX Gemini](#using-rx-gemini) section below.

 ### Configuration